-5.7.11 This desk-based assessment has considered the archaeological potential of the site.
+- 5.7.11 This desk-based assessment has considered the archaeological potential of the site but this potential can only be tested by fieldwork.

+- 5.7.12 The desk-based assessment has considered the archaeological potential of the site.
 Archaeological investigations in the vicinity, map research, the historical environment record results and recent archaeological investigations have shown that the PDA may contain archaeological sites and these can be summarised as:

+- Prehistoric: low

+- Iron Age: low

+- Roman: low

+- Anglo-Saxon: low

+- Medieval: low

+- Post-Medieval: low

+- Modern: low